SmartBackpacker/core/README.md

 Smart Backpacker
 ================

-[Smart Backpacker](http://smartbackpackerapp.com) is an App where you can find Visa Requirements information for any country in the world regardless of your nationality, currency exchange and airline's baggage policy!
+[Smart Backpacker](http://smartbackpackerapp.com) is an App where you can find Visa Requirements information for any country in the world regardless of your nationality, currency exchange and airline's baggage policy among others.

 - Download it for `Android` [here](https://play.google.com/store/apps/details?id=io.github.gvolpe.sb).
-- Download it for `iOS` here - NOT AVAILABLE YET
+- Download it for `iOS` [here](https://itunes.apple.com/us/app/smartbackpackerapp/id1322542121?ls=1&mt=8)

 ### Modules